 British Virgin Islands Funds Group

-The British Virgin Islands is the second largest offshore jurisdiction for hedge fund formation.
 With the enactment of the Securities and Investment Business Act in 2010, the British Virgin Islands offers a solid legal platform for fund formation, at the forefront of international expectations for effective regulation both of hedge funds and entities carrying on investment business.
 With an English-based legal system and the benefit of a fast track court for commercial disputes, the British Virgin Islands is a natural jurisdiction for hedge fund formation at low cost.

 Open-ended funds can be created as either companies, partnerships or unit trusts and are required to be recognised or registered by the British Virgin Islands Financial Services Commission as Private Funds, Professional Funds or Public Funds.
 Our British Virgin Islands Funds Group provides first-class advice on all types of fund structuring options, with members of the team sitting on various regulatory and industry advisory committees in the funds sector.